Ready to learn more?

 What You’ll Learn

-- Interpret and produce electrical and electronics drawings including other related documents and graphics.
+- Interpret and create electrical and electronics drawings, along with related documentation and graphics.

-- Use, verify, and maintain instrumentation equipment and systems.
+- Use, verify, and maintain instrumentation equipment and systems effectively.

-- Assemble, test, modify and maintain electrical circuits and equipment to fulfill requirements and specifications under the supervision of a qualified person.
+- Assemble, test, modify, and maintain electrical circuits and equipment, ensuring they meet required specifications under supervision.

-- Install and troubleshoot static and rotating electrical machines and associated control systems under the supervision of a qualified person.
+- Install and troubleshoot static and rotating electrical machines and control systems with guidance from a qualified person.

-- Verify acceptable functionality and apply troubleshooting techniques for electrical and electronic circuits, components, equipment, and systems under the supervision of a qualified person.
+- Verify functionality and apply troubleshooting techniques for electrical circuits, components, and systems while adhering to safety and regulatory standards.

 Ready to get started?